 - Parking

 - Library services

 - Recreation Center access

 - Making purchases at venues across campus

-- Discounts at area businesses

 COLLEGE OF NURSING SERVICES

 Financial Aid Distribution: Scholarships, Loan Repayment Programs, Traineeships, etc.

 The College of Nursing administers a number of private scholarships and grants.
 Application for CON scholarships are reviewed annually and must be submitted (on-line) by May 1.
 Contact the Office of Student affairs for further information regarding scholarships and emergency loan applications.